All major tax inventives and subsidies you need to be aware of when starting a business in France.

 What is the aim of the Worldwide Innovation Challenge?

-This contest wants to achieve a couple of goals.
-The first one is to boost Innovation in France, by giving to the country a broader exposure in innovation and technology.
+The Worldwide Innovation Challenge (WIC) wants to achieve a couple of goals.
+The first one is to boost Innovation in France, by giving to the country broader exposure to innovation and technology.
 Second, it strives to attract talents, entrepreneurs and risk-takers from all over the world.

 This challenge can finance projects in 7 key fields (energy storage, heavy metal recycling, marine resources valorization, vegetable protein and vegetal chemistry, individualized medicine, silver economy, big data operation valorization).